mramshaw/Writing_Django/README.md

     $ python manage.py sqlmigrate polls_app 0001

-It should look like (bear in mind this is SQLite):
+It should look like (bear in mind this is unformatted SQLite):

     BEGIN;
     --